Jesse-Koch/decodelabs-portfolio/Project4/README.md

 # Project 4: Data Visualisation

-**DecodeLabs Industrial Training Kit**
+**DecodeLabs Industrial Training**

-9-slide dashboard built from the e-commerce dataset analyzed in Projects 1–3.
+9-slide dashboard built from the dataset analyzed in Projects 1–3.

 ---